MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

          `mage.exe -update Microsoft.Dynamics.Nav.Client.application -appmanifest ApplicationFiles\Microsoft.Dynamics.Nav.Client.exe.manifest -appcodebase \\fileshare\clickonce\Deployment\ApplicationFiles\Microsoft.Dynamics.Nav.Client.exe.manifest`

-    3. Open Microsoft.Dynamics.Nav.Client.application in Notepad, and do the following:
+    3. Open Microsoft.Dynamics.Nav.Client.application file in a text editor, like Notepad, and do the following:

-        1. Adjust the `assemblyIdentity name=` value so that it is unique.
+        1. In the `<assemblyIdentity>` element, set the `name` parameter.
 For example, you could add the customer’s name to the name, and if you deploy a test and a production server for the customer, then you could add **production** or **test** to the name.
 You should never change this value after end users have used it to install the [!INCLUDE[navnow](includes/navnow_md.md)] client.
 The value will not be shown to end users.

-        2. Adjust the `description` contents as appropriate.
-For example, you could change the `publisher` to be "Microsoft Corporation and \<your company name>", and change the `product` to be "[!INCLUDE[navnowlong](includes/navnowlong_md.md)] for \<customer name>".
+        2. In the `<description>` element, change the parameters as appropriate.
+For example, you could change the `asmv2:publisher` parameter to be "Microsoft Corporation and \<your company name>", and change the `asmv2:product` parameter to be "[!INCLUDE[navnowlong](includes/navnowlong_md.md)] for \<customer name>".
 These are the names that the end user will see.

-        3. Change the link in `deploymentProvider` to *\\\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.
+        3. In `<deploymentProvider>` element, change the link of the `codebase` parameter to *\\\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.
 As you can see, it is now pointing to itself so that it is possible to check for updates.

 11. Optionally, sign the deployment manifest.
 This is similar to the application manifest.